casdoor/casdoor-website/docs/provider/idv/overview.md

 1. Navigate to **Providers** in the Casdoor admin panel
 2. Click **Add** to create a new provider
 3. Select **ID Verification** from the Category dropdown
-4. Choose your provider type (e.g., Jumio)
+4. Choose your provider type
-5. Enter the required credentials (Client ID, Client Secret, Endpoint)
+5. Enter the required credentials
 6. Save the provider configuration

 After creating the provider, add it to your application's provider list so users can access the verification feature.